 |Home||Insights Book||Revelation Book||About the Author||Contact|

-Jesus promised his disciples in his day: "This generation shall not pass away, till all be fulfilled" (Luke 21:32).
-This book explores the best evidence we have that Jesus kept his promise when he delivered the Comforter to all mankind in the book called The Revelation.
+Jesus promised his disciples in his day, "This generation shall not pass away, till all be fulfilled" (Luke 21:32).
+This book explores the best evidence we have that Jesus kept his promise when he delivered evidence of the Comforter to all mankind in Saint John's book of Revelation.

 True to historic precedent,

 the answers are neither the handout nor the form that we expected.